sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 ### Create and configure Order Rejection Notification through an Email

 Notifications can be sent via an Email or to the SAP Build Inbox of the Seller.
 Before adding mail notifications to a process, you must first configure your SMTP mail destinations for SAP Build Process Automation.
-Please refer to the pre-requsites to learn how to configure SMTP destination to send mail notifications.
+Please refer to the pre-requisites to learn how to configure SMTP destination to send mail notifications.

 In this step, you will send out an email notification to the Seller if the Sales order is rejected.
 You need to configure the mail server to use the Mail Artifact.